Guilty994/liguori_domenico_adc_2021/README.md

 ### Prerequisites

-**Docker** must be installed on your machine, in order to run this project.
+**Docker** must be installed on your machine in order to run this project.
 Check the official docker [get-started page](https://docs.docker.com/get-started/) for more information.

 ### Installation